torchbox/wagtail-grapple/README.md

   <h3 align="center">Wagtail Grapple</h3>

   <p align="center">
-    A library to easily build GraphQL endpoints so you can grapple your wagtail data from anywhere!
+    A library to build GraphQL endpoints easily so you can grapple your Wagtail data from anywhere!
     <br />
     <br/>
     <a href="https://wagtail-grapple.readthedocs.io/en/latest/"><strong>Explore the docs »</strong></a>